va-z/rsschool-cv/cv.md

 ## Education

-- _2020 - present_ - The Rolling Scopes School - Front-End Course
+- _2020 - present_ - The Rolling Scopes School - Front-end web development
 - _2018 - present_ - Self-taught - Web development
 - _2015_ - Tyumen State University of Architecture and Civil Engineering - Civil Engineer

 ## English

 **C1 proficiency**.
-A lifetime learner and the 2012 runner-up in the Tyumen Oblast English student Olympiad:
+A lifetime learner and the 2012 runner-up in the Tyumen Oblast English student Olympiad.